 One complication that arises in many cases hinges on whether the Florida Department of Revenue has ever been involved with your case.
 If so, you are required to be seen by a Child Support Hearing Officer, and the case may involve the participation of the Dept of Revenue and their appointed attorney.
 Cases in this category sometimes come with a higher degree of complication.

 Parents that Lose Their Jobs

 One frequent situation underlying child support modification cases is where one parent or the other loses their job.
-The job lose could be involuntary, or purposely arranged for the ultimate goal of lowering child support.
-Even if the job lose is involuntary, that parent may decide not to seek employment until their child support case is concluded.
+The job loss could be involuntary, or purposely arranged for the ultimate goal of lowering child support.
+Even if the job loss is involuntary, that parent may decide not to seek employment until their child support case is concluded.
 These situations can be complex and frequently require our firm to do a bit of detective work.
 Either side must present evidence supporting their claim that any unemployment is voluntary versus involuntary.
 That is an important issue for the court to decide before there is any discussion of support recalculation.

 Modifying Past Child Support (Arrears)

 In general you cannot change child support arrears.
 What is owed will stay in place – even after a successful modification case.
 The technical standard is that modifications will be effective as of the filing date of the Supplemental Petition.
 That makes it extremely important to immediately file your modification case as soon as something changes.

 One exception to the general rule is when children become adults.
 Many attorneys and many judges believe child support can be retroactively terminated – back to the date the child became an adult.
 But the best way to address situations when kids become adults is to promptly file your case.